avinashgazula/HealthHub/README.md

         } else {
             control2.setErrors(null);
         }
-    }
+    };
 }
 ```

 -   [How] The code in [8](https://jasonwatmore.com/post/2018/11/07/angular-7-reactive-forms-validation-example) was implemented by Jason Watmore
-- [Why] [8](https://jasonwatmore.com/post/2018/11/07/angular-7-reactive-forms-validation-example) Code was used to create a custom validator to match passwords
+-   [Why][8](https://jasonwatmore.com/post/2018/11/07/angular-7-reactive-forms-validation-example) Code was used to create a custom validator to match passwords
-- [How] [8](https://jasonwatmore.com/post/2018/11/07/angular-7-reactive-forms-validation-example) Code was modified by Avinash Gazula
+-   [How][8](https://jasonwatmore.com/post/2018/11/07/angular-7-reactive-forms-validation-example) Code was modified by Avinash Gazula

 [9] "How to Deploy Angular Application to Heroku".
 [Online].
 Available: https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147 [Accessed: 14-Jun-2020]